- RAID 0 (striping)

 The performance of a RAID 10 array is greater than that of a single drive since data can be read from multiple disks simultaneously.
 Compared to a two-disk RAID 0, RAID 10 read performance is higher as data can be read from either half of the mirror, but write performance is slightly lower due to ensuring data is written out completely to the array.

-For example, on systems with an Intel® I/O Controller Hub 10R (Intel® ICH10R), Intel RST allows you to create a Matrix RAID configuration that utilizes RAID 0, RAID 5, or RAID 10, as well as continuing to provide the benefits of RAID 0 performance and RAID 1 protection on two hard drives.
+For example, on systems with an Intel® I/O Controller Hub 10R (Intel® ICH10R), Intel RST allows you to create a Matrix RAID configuration that uses RAID 0, RAID 5, or RAID 10, as well as continuing to provide the benefits of RAID 0 performance and RAID 1 protection on two hard drives.

 A Matrix RAID configuration with RAID 0 and RAID 5 on four hard drives provides better data protection than RAID 0, by providing one volume of RAID 5 storage where data can be protected from a single hard drive failure.
 Also, Matrix RAID can provide greater total storage capacity and improved performance than RAID 5 alone.